 The science teachers encourage and help qualified students pursue projects and study outside the classroom.
 In the past, students have worked and/or done substantive scientific research at such places as the Harvard Astronomical Observatory, the Albert Einstein Hospital in New York City, the biochemistry laboratory at Harvard University and Yale University.
 Qualified students have participated in the Columbia University Science Honors Program for high school students and entered the various Science Talent programs and competitions.

-Although only two years of science are required – one physical and one biological – four years of science are strongly recommended for a solid college preparatory background.
+Although only three years of science are required – one physical, one biological and 1 other unit – four years of science are strongly recommended for a solid college preparatory background.

 COURSE SELECTION GUIDELINES

 In order to be considered for Science Research, AP and Honors Science courses, all students must be approved by the department and the teacher of the course or the department chair.
 Some Science courses may require placement tests.

 To be considered for AP, Advanced or Honors science courses you must sign up using the policy outlined on RCDS News.
 Before signing up you should email and/or talk to the appropriate science teacher of the course you are interested in taking.